scherroman/TweetMapAnsible/README.md

     - ssh-keygen -t rsa
     - cat /root/.ssh/id_rsa.pub

-## Setting up the distributed server infrastricture
+## Setting up the distributed server infrastructure
 This section explains how to use this repository's ansible scripts to setup and maintain an array of generic private servers to build our distributed server infrastructure for TweetMap.
 ### Update Hosts File
 - Update the `hosts` file now in `/etc/ansible` to contain a list of your current private App Servers.